-Shima Re
+Shima Re and Norwood Re

-Shima Re was acquired on March 22, 2019 in connection with the acquisition of the TMR Group Entities.
+Shima Re and Norwood Re were acquired on March 22, 2019 in connection with the acquisition of the TMR Group Entities.
 See "Note 3.
 Acquisition of Tokio Millennium Re" for additional information related to the acquisition of the TMR Group Entities.
-Shima Re is a Bermuda domiciled Class 3 insurer registered as a segregated accounts company formed to establish segregated accounts for the purpose of underwriting specified insurance and reinsurance agreements.
-The obligations of each segregated account are funded through the issuance of non-voting preference shares or principal-at-risk notes to third-party investors.
-Shima Re writes reinsurance business in areas that include all natural perils, property catastrophe, marine and energy.
+Shima Re is a Bermuda domiciled Class 3 insurer.
+Norwood Re is a Bermuda domiciled SPI and is wholly owned by the Norwood Re Purpose Trust.
+Shima Re and Norwood Re are each registered as a segregated accounts company and each provides third-party investors with access to reinsurance risk.
 The maximum exposure of each segregated account is fully collateralized and is funded by cash and term deposits or investments as prescribed by the participant thereto.